karundawadi/mlalgorithms/README.md

-# Machine learning algorithms implementation
+# Simple machine learning algorithms implementation

-This repository consisits of implementation of various machine learning algorithms.
-The algorithms implemented have their own folders, and description of the algorithm and other detail are attached to the folder itself.
+This repository consists implementation of various machine learning algorithms.

+## Steps to run
+1. Clone, fork, or download the repository
+2. Navigate to the respective algorithm folder
+2. Insert the datasets matching the description provided in the algorithm
+2. Run the respective algorithm using Python

+## Description
-Currently, the algorithms implemented are as follows:
+Currently, the following algorithms are implemented :
-1) Naive Bayes Calssifiers
+1. Naive Bayes Calssifiers
-2) Linear Regression
+2. Linear Regression
-3) Neural Networks and Backpropagation
+3. Neural Networks and Backpropagation
-4) Decision Trees
+4. Decision Trees
-5) K-Nearest Neighbour Clustering
+5. K-Nearest Neighbour Clustering

-All the algorithms support datasets in which features are divided into columns (features) and the classification is in the last column.
-The algorithms also support any number of lines in the training data.

-All the algorithms are written in python.
-The description of algorithms are also found inside the each algorithm folder.
+6. Value Iteration

+## Future Implementation
+- Front end system and support for more datasets are planned

+## Dependencies
+- Numpy